What causes athlete's foot?

 - Avoid wearing shoes when you're at home

-- Leave your shoes to dry out completely before wearing them again (particularly if your feet are prone to sweating)
+- Leave your shoes to dry out completely before wearing them again (especially if your feet are prone to sweating)

 When to see a GP